COSC-499-W2023/year-long-project-team-13/README.md

 1. **Activate the virtual environment:** If you created a virtual environment, activate it by running the following command in your terminal:

-   If you have never created a virtual environment, you need to install the virtualenv package first:
+   If you have never created a virtual environment, you need to install Python first.

+   Then, install the virtualenv package first:

    ```console
    pip install virtualenv
    ```

    Once you install the virtualenv package, you can create a virtual environment by running the following command:

    MacOS/Linux: